 Jeff Clark, Senior Precious Metals Analyst, GoldSilver

-Most of you are convinced of the need to own gold and silver.
+Most of you reading this are already convinced of the need to own gold and silver.
 But as you continue to accumulate, a question naturally arises: how much do you need?

-Traditional financial advice is that gold should comprise 5% or 10% of assets.
-But Mike and I are convinced that won’t cut it in the turmoil ahead.
+Traditional financial advice is that gold should comprise 5-10 percent of assets, or 10-20 percent if you’re not including home equity.
+But Mike and I are convinced that amount won’t cut it in the turmoil we believe is ahead.
 What passes for “normal” advice could be financially devastating in abnormal times.
+Furthermore, the lower your overall net worth, the less meaningful these percentages are.
+And in a time of crisis, you will need absolutes, not percentages.

-If you’ve struggled to determine if you have enough physical gold and silver, I have a practical guide for you.
-This measuring stick is a more effective way to gage if your allocation will be sufficient.
+If you’ve struggled to determine if you have enough physical gold and silver, GoldSilver has created a practical guide for you.
+This measuring stick is a more effective way to gauge if your allocation will be sufficient.

-There will be plenty of options, from buying undervalued investments to building a family fortune… from buying a vacation home to supplementing your income during the crisis.
+There will be plenty of options that run the gamut of practicality, whether that means buying undervalued investments, building a family fortune, buying a vacation home or supplementing your income during the crisis.

 The point is, you will buy something with those proceeds.